beno11224/SwarmSimulation/README.txt

  - C/C++ interfacing to Novint Falcon Haptic device
  - Python for NN integration (pythonNNConstructor)

-The simulator is made up of many files.

 The entry point for the simulator is a .mlapp file.
 There are a few of these to each perform certain tasks, for example _particleSimulationParticipant_ is used for data collection, and _particleSimulationValidation_ is used to run parametric studies